Another Winter – Another Carnival...

 Lake George Winter Carnival, Photo Credit: Kacey O'Brien

 The first bowls of steaming chili are served ‘til gone early Saturday afternoon at the chili cook-off.
 Local restaurants dish out chili and carnival-goers get to play judge, taste-testing the entries and voting for their favorites.
-Last year’s winner was Mario’s Restaurant, but the competition is always tough – you are guaranteed some top-shelf chili no matter which variations you try.
+Last year’s winner was Charlie's Bar & Kitchen, but the competition is always tough – you are guaranteed some top-shelf chili no matter which variations you try.

 After you’ve tasted a bowl or two of the Lake George Area’s best chili recipes, head over to the outhouse races for a real Lake George Winter Carnival tradition.
 Lasting the test of time, the outhouse races have been held since 1983, and continue to be one of the carnival highlights for both spectators and participants.
 Year-after-year, teams construct hilariously artistic, and hopefully aerodynamic, outhouses.
 They race on frozen Lake George or the nearby shore for honor, glory, and bragging rights.
 Beat the chill settling in and head to the Hot Chocolate Bar for a mug of warm cocoa to sip while watching the spectacular fireworks show after dusk.